-PHYL 160L The Science of Sleep Laboratory (1) KCC AA/DY
+PHYL 160L The Science of Sleep Laboratory (1) KCC AA/DY and KCC AS/NS

-3 hours lab per week Prerequisite(s): Credit or concurrent enrollment in PHYL 160.
+Prerequisite(s): Credit or concurrent enrollment in PHYL 160.

 Comment: Letter grade only.
 PHYL 160L may not be audited.
 PHYL 160L may not be taken credit/no credit.